 Excerpts of editorial opinion from newspapers in the U.S. and abroad:

-Akron (Ohio) Beacon Journal on new EPA fracking rules:
+Akron (Ohio) Beacon Journal on birth control and politics:

 See inaccurate information in a story?
 Other feedback and/or ideas for us to consider?
 Tell us here.

 - Tonight's Law & Disorder: May 23, 2013 (15)

 - Yankees not a roster for the ages, but earning their pinstripes (14)

 - EDITORIAL: Obama's umbrella coverage critics are all wet (13)

 - Chinua Achebe, former Bard professor, honored at Nigeria funeral (12)

 - Fortis-CH Energy deal should be rejected because of suitor's track record in other countries, opponents say (12)

 - NY Sen. John Bonacic sponsors bill calling for 3 casinos in Catskills (12)

 - SCHOLASTIC TRACK AND FIELD: Seniors shine at sectional meet (9)